w0xi/w0xi.github.io/_posts/2026-08-18-chasing-certighost.md

 ![](/screenshots/2siem.png)

-That log goes further there's 8 complete Netlogon sessions, each one a relay attempt using the GHOST machine account's secure channel to forward `DC01$`'s credentials to the real DC.
+That log goes further into 8 complete Netlogon sessions, each one a relay attempt using the GHOST machine account's secure channel to forward `DC01$`'s credentials to the real DC.
 The goal: convince the DC to validate `DC01$`'s identity so the CA will issue a certificate belonging to the Domain Controller.